8r14z/NewYorkTimes/README.md

 * **Common**: contains constants and utility methods that uses in the project

 ### <a name="head2"></a>NewYourTimes_DemoTests
-Contains Unit-test
+Contains Unit Tests

 ### <a name="head3"></a>NewYourTimes_DemoUITests
-Contains UI test
+Contains UI Tests